Privacy and security

 We will use the information you provide to:

-- fulfil your requests – such as applications for membership, donations, competition entries, participation in campaigns and provision of information
+- fulfil your requests – such as applications for membership, competition entries, participation in campaigns and research, and provision of information

 - process sales transactions, donations, or other payments and verify financial transactions